tuuliahy/Cybersecurity/README.md

 **5.11.2024**
-- Watching lecture recording _1h_
+- Watching lecture + Lab (Authentication) recordings _1h_
-- Registrating and getting familiar with PortSwigger
+- Registrating and exploring with PortSwigger
-- Downloading BurpSuite
+- Downloading and exploring BurpSuite

      ***2 hours in total***